-GPT promotes an inclusive workplace where differences such as gender, age, ethnicity, culture, disability and sexuality are valued and respected.
-An inclusive culture enhances the Group's performance and delivers long-term benefits for all its stakeholders.
-GPT provides equal opportunity in all aspects of employment including recruitment, learning and talent development, promotion, succession and remuneration.
+GPT promotes an inclusive workplace in which the diversity of our workforce is respected, supported and valued.
+We aim to provide a workplace that is safe and welcoming of all unique combinations of characteristics: gender, age, ethnicity, cultural or spiritual background, disability, gender identity, sexuality, socio-economic status, education, professional and life experience.
+Our inclusive culture enhances the Group's performance and delivers long-term benefits for all its stakeholders.
+GPT is committed to consistently ensuring equal opportunity in all aspects of employment including recruitment, learning and talent development, promotion, succession and remuneration.